Haugland, Alver

-Haugland is a small village in Alver Municipality (formerly Radøy Municipality) in Vestland county, Norway.
-The village is located just east of the larger village of Bøvågen on the northern part of the island of Radøy.
-The 0.73 km2 village has a population (2019) of 436 and a population density of 597 PD/km2.
+Haugland is a small village in Alver Municipality in Vestland county, Norway.
+The village is located just east of the village of Bøvågen on the northern part of the island of Radøy.
+Prior to 2020, the village was part of Radøy Municipality.

+Statistics Norway considers the neighboring village of Bøvågen to be part of the same urban area as Haugland.
+The 0.76 km2 village (including Bøvågen) has a population (2025) of 406 and a population density of 534 PD/km2.